 ZSW is examining and testing the various concepts for production, composition and structure of the perovskite solar cells, and is further developing them in terms of industry-relevant aspects.

 Organic solar cells are based on a mixture of donor-like and acceptor-like organic semiconductors.
 Similar to printed CIGS, these materials can be applied using quick and simple printing processes with inks without having to rely on complex and expensive vacuum technologies.
 They promise a significant reduction in the production costs of thin-film solar modules.
 Depending on the nature of the donor molecules, a distinction is made between

 ZSW is conducting research on various aspects concerned not only with the cell physics, stability, and efficiency improvements but also with upscaling the production processes (for example, using squeegees or slot casting) and developing prototypes.
 ZSW has been able to achieve efficiencies of up to 7% using solution-processed polymer and oligomer-like solar cells.

 It is hoped that the efficiency of polymer solar cells can be increased by optimally leveraging the entire solar spectrum using so-called tandem structures.
 Here, two single cells with different spectral sensitivities are stacked directly over each other (“in tandem") so that, in the ideal case, the useful cell voltage is doubled for the same current.
 This should enable efficiencies of up to 15% to be achieved.
-ZSW is currently cooperating with partners to realise these organic tandem cells.
+ZSW has cooperated with partners in several research projects to realise these organic tandem cells.